Easy Homemade Recipes

 Instructions

 • Preheat oven to 350 degrees.
-If your brussel sprouts are large (egg size), consider cutting them in half lengthwise so that they cook through.
+Clean, wash and cut your brussel sprouts in half.
+If they are large (egg size) cut them in quarters.

-• Mix all ingredients in large bowl and place in baking dish or on a baking sheet lined with parchment paper or aluminum foil.
-Then plan in to the oven.
-Cook covered for about 45 minutes.
-Cook uncovered for another 10 minutes.
+• Mix all ingredients in large bowl and place on a baking sheet lined with parchment paper or aluminum foil.
+Spread evenly.

 Nutrition